paypal/squbs/docs/configuration.md

   # loaded during squbs initialization for Actor System settings.
 Implicit "application.conf" will be loaded
   # besides this file name list
   external-config-files = []

+  # Service infra configuration.
+  service-infra {
+    # Maximum amount of time to wait for all listeners to be started.
+    timeout = 60s
+    # Maximum amount of time each listener is given to start.
+    listener-timeout = 10s
+  }
 }

 default-listener {